-In 2018/19 the Council made no material changes to its accounting estimates for Property, Plant and Equipment.
+In 2019/20 the Council made no material changes to its accounting estimates methods for Property, Plant and Equipment.

-In a departures from the Code, analysis of revalued assets is not split over five years as the revaluation programme is such that the top twenty assets by value are revalued annually, whilst the majority of the remaining items of Other Land and Buildings are revalued bi-annually.
-This results in the majority of assets going no longer than a year without undergoing revalution review.
-Accumulated depreciation written back on revaluation of GF assets is also only written back to the extent of the brought forward balance, so depreciation charged in year is not written back prior to revalution date, which is estimated to be £5.8m in 18/19, and £7.5m in 17/18.
+The revaluation programme is such that the top twenty assets by value are revalued annually, whilst the majority of the remaining items of Other Land and Buildings are revalued bi-annually.
+This results in the majority of assets going no longer than a year without undergoing revaluation review.
+Accumulated depreciation written back on revaluation of GF assets in 2018/19 was only written back to the extent of the brought forward balance, so depreciation charged in year was not written back at revaluation date, which was estimated to be £5.8m.
+In 2019/20 depreciation is written back to revaluation date.

-Council Dwellings Other Land and Buildings £'000 Vehicles, Plant, & Equipment £'000 Infrastructure Assets £'000 Community Assets £'000 Surplus Assets £'000 Assets Under Construction £'000 Total £'000 Carried at historical cost 0 0 43,894 249,790 17,673 0 11,954 323,311 Value of assets revalued at fair value in year ending: 31-Mar-19 477,103 323,212 - - - 33,969 834,284 31-Mar-18 - 155,313 13,287 168,600 Total Value of category on the balance sheet 477,103 478,525 43,894 249,790 17,673 47,256 11,954 1,326,195
+Council Dwellings Other Land and Buildings Vehicles, Plant, & Equipment Infrastructure Assets Community Assets Surplus Assets Assets Under Construction Total £'000 £'000 £'000 £'000 £'000 £'000 £'000 £'000 Carried at historical cost 0 0 18,010 274,462 17,904 0 14,569 324,945 Value of assets revalued in ye ear ending: 31-Mar-20 486,945 395,881 - - - 40,587 - 923,413 31-Mar-19 - 101,279 - - - 4,570 - 105,849 Total Value of category on the balance sheet 486,945 497,160 18,010 274,462 17,904 45,157 14,569 1,353,841

 The revaluation decreases recognised in the surplus/deficit on provision of services relates to a general fall in prices across the relevant asset categories for General Fund assets.
 HRA council dwellings are also subject to specific impairment where the value of new build property is affected by social housing valuations.
-The formal valuation date is the 31 December, though the effective date of revaluations is the 31 March as the Valuer confirms there is no material change to the valuations during that period.
+The certified valuation date is the 31 December, but the Valuer confirms there is no material change to the valuations at the end of the year.
+There is increased uncertainty in 2019/20 due to the potential Covid-19 impact on the property market.
 There has been an improvement in the housing market during the year which is reflected in the increase to HRA dwellings valuation, although such valuations are limited by application of a social housing discount factor.
+Review undertaken during 2019/20 resulted in the disposal of a number fully depreciated asset balances, mainly within VPE, where inclusion was no longer considered appropriate.
+The impact to the balance sheet of the net movement has been negligible.